by Shelby Baker

 The first step in preventing a hornworm outbreak is to till the soil at the beginning and end of each gardening season.
 An adult female moth can lay up to 2,000 eggs in the soil, and tilling can eliminate 90 percent of possible larvae.

-Using black plastic mulch will prevent the moths from creeping their way to the surface.
+Using black plastic mulch will prevent the pupae from creeping their way to the surface.
 By keeping the moths in the ground, the cycle is interrupted, as the moths have nowhere to go and will eventually die before laying new eggs.

 Distract the caterpillars with one of their favorite treats: dill.
-Learn more in our article: Keep Tomato Hornworms Away With a Sacrificial Dill Plant.
+Learn more in our article: Keep Tomato Hornworms Away With a Sacrificial Dill Host Plant.
 Hornworms love dill, and the dill may be worth the sacrifice to some gardeners to save their tomato plants.
 Planting additional crops around tomatoes can also help to deter the pests.
 Basil and marigold, when planted intermittently with nightshade crops, can reduce hornworm numbers.

 Though a little more expensive, pop-up nets can isolate your plants from moth and hornworm interference.
 When setting up the pop-up nets, it’s important that measures have already been taken to prevent and kill off the eggs in the soil.
 Otherwise the caterpillars and moths will be trapped with the plants.

-Use a combination of control and prevention methods to save your plants from hornworm harm.
+Use a combination of monitoring, control and prevention methods to save your plants from hornworm harm.
 A life cycle for the pest lasts 30 to 50 days, but those few weeks can wreak havoc on a garden.
 If you spot one of these green monsters, take immediate action, and check the rest of the plants for further signs of infestation.
 When facing the dreaded hornworm, the best defense is a strong offense.

 Want to learn more about preventing and treating tomato hornworms?